peoplepower/peoplepower-docs/message_sequence_charts/diagrams/apps/device_onboarding/README.md

 <a id="page-style-picture"></a>
 ### Picture

 "Take a Picture" page style with camera capabilities, subtitle, content, and actions.
 Used to capture and list images during device onboarding (e.g. installation images).
-See [Develco Entry Sensor](#device-entry-sensor) for more information.
+See [Entry Sensor](#device-entry-sensor) for more information.

 *Identifier*